razvanmarinescu/razvanmarinescu.github.io/_posts/2020-06-09-why-are-generative-models-important.md

   <source type="video/mp4" src="https://video.wixstatic.com/video/3d93c8_51f67029764f464b8a8bd0be615b7641/480p/mp4/file.mp4">
 </video>
 </p>
-*Fig X. Demonstration of a model that predicts the evolution of Alzheimer's disease.
+*Fig 3.
+Demonstration of a model that predicts the evolution of Alzheimer's disease.
+A medical professional can make more informed decisions based on these predictions.
 From [daniravi.wixsite.com](https://daniravi.wixsite.com/researchblog/post/simulating-disease-progression-in-4d-mri) and [Ravi et al, 2019](https://arxiv.org/pdf/1907.02787.pdf)*

-### Interpretability
+## Interpretability

-One can use generative models to understand what concept has been learned by an individual neuron -- see Fig. 1 ([Bau et al, 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Bau_Network_Dissection_Quantifying_CVPR_2017_paper.pdf)).
-By activating that particular neuron or a set of neurons, the generator creates samples from that concept (Fig 2).
-The model can be assessed by the quality of the samples:
+One can use generative models to understand what concept has been learned by an individual neuron -- see Fig. 4 ([Bau et al, 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Bau_Network_Dissection_Quantifying_CVPR_2017_paper.pdf)).
+By activating that particular neuron or a set of neurons, the generator creates samples from that concept (Fig 5).
-* if generated samples are not realistic, the mapping between latent and image is likely wrong.
-The model might not have enough capacity, learning might not converge in reasonable time, etc ...
-* if adding a tree in the image results in the sky changing color, then the model learned a spurious correlation.
-One can consider disentangled representations or augumenting the dataset with different combinations of trees and skies.

 ![](https://i.imgur.com/NVW89oz.png)
-*Fig 1.
+*Fig 4.
 Images are used to show what class of concepts each neuron has learned. ([Bau et al, 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Bau_Network_Dissection_Quantifying_CVPR_2017_paper.pdf))*

 <p align="center">
 <img src="https://gandissect.csail.mit.edu/img/demo_short3.gif" >
 </p>
-*Fig 2.
-GAN-based generator used for painting and image manipulation -- see [gandissect.csail.mit.edu](https://gandissect.csail.mit.edu/) ([Bau et al, 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Bau_Network_Dissection_Quantifying_CVPR_2017_paper.pdf))*
+*Fig 5.
+GAN-based generator used for painting and image manipulation -- see [gandissect.csail.mit.edu](https://gandissect.csail.mit.edu/) ([Bau et al, 2017](http://openaccess.thecvf.com/content_cvpr_2017/papers/Bau_Network_Dissection_Quantifying_CVPR_2017_paper.pdf)).
+It works by activating a set of neurons that are related to categories of interest: trees, grass, door, etc ...*

-### Debugging
+## Debugging

-Generating images can help interpret what the model learned, and thus debug potential errors.
-After model training is complete, one can use a generative model to create hard-to-classify images, or corner-cases, and evaluate how the ML system works on these images.
-As exemplified in Fig 1., one can go a step further and cover a range of input images.
+Generating images can help interpret what a trained classifier learned, and thus debug potential errors.
+After classifier training is complete, one can use a generative model to create hard-to-classify images (corner-cases), and evaluate how the classifier works on these images.
+As exemplified in Fig 6, one can go a step further and generate a range of input images.

 ![](https://i.imgur.com/fFBYtwn.jpg)
-*Starting from a query image, one can generate artificial images that modify the classification score (from smiling=0.0 to smiling=1.0) without changing the identity of the subject.
-If the classifier learned a spurious correlation due to dataset bias (e.g. all smiling images had white background), the generator will also learn to modify the background color, which would be noticeable by the user.
+*Fig 6.
+Given a pre-trained classifier f(x) to identify whether a person is smiling and an initial query image x (left-most), generative models can modify the query image x to change the classification score f(x) from not-smiling (f(x)=0.0) to smiling (f(x)=1.0) without changing the identity of the subject.
+If the classifier learned a spurious correlation due to dataset bias (e.g. all smiling images also had white background), the generator will also learn to modify the background color, which would be noticeable in the generated images.
+Data augmentation or disentangled representations can help fix such an error.
 Image from ([Singla et al, 2020](https://openreview.net/pdf?id=H1xFWgrFPS))*

 ## Communication with other ML systems - The image is the "interface"

 Images, audio or other high-dimensional objects provide a good interface for machine learning systems to communicate with each other.
 This is especially true with incompatible systems that have different underlying representations.

-Imagine a transfer learning scenario where we'd like to transfer knowledge from a deep learning (DL) system to a kernel machine.
+Imagine a transfer learning scenario where we'd like to transfer knowledge from a deep learning (DL) model to a kernel machine (e.g. Support Vector Machine).
+Suppose that the DL model learned to classify tree images (input) to specific tree species (categorical).
+Now suppose we also trained a kernel machine on the same task, but due to it's different inductive bias, it commonly mislabels [Ficus microcarpa](https://en.wikipedia.org/wiki/Ficus_microcarpa) (curtain fig - native to India, Southern China and Australia) as [F. retusa](https://en.wikipedia.org/wiki/Ficus_retusa) (native to Malayesia).
+To be fair, we cannot blame the kernel machine, as people often misidentify the two species -- it is mostly the length of the leaf blade that can tell them apart.

-Imagine that a DL system trained on Imagenet learned that all trees (input) are green (output).
-How can the DL system tell the kernel machine that all trees are green?
-Since the internal representations are all completely different, it is likely not possible to transfer the learned weights from the DL system to the kernel machine.
-However, one can build a generator to generate many possible images of (input=trees,output=green), and then fine-tune the kernel machine based on the new data.
-If the target system has a good inductive bias, this form of data augmentation will enable learning of the new concept.
+Nevertheless, how can the DL model teach the kernel machine that to tell apart the two tree species?
+Since the internal representations of the models are all completely different, it might be difficult (if at all possible) to transfer the learned weights from the DL model to the parameters of the kernel machine.
+However, one can build a generator to generate many possible images of the two tree species, which are then passed through the DL model to generate (input:tree, output:$f_{DL}(trees) = species$) pairs of images with labels predicted by the DL model.
+We can then use these newly generated images to fine-tune the kernel machine.
+If the kernel machine has a good inductive bias, this form of data augmentation will enable learning of the new concept.
 In this case, the image is the *interface* between the two systems.

-A special case of this is data augmentation.
-This can be done in order to induce invariances not already present in the model (e.g. rotations, scaling), or to augment corner-cases, such as accidents in self-driving car datasets (Fig. X).
+Generating models can be user for other forms of data augmentation.
+Once can induce invariances not already present in the model (e.g. rotations, scaling), or to augment corner-cases, such as accidents in self-driving car datasets (Fig. 7).

 ![](https://i.imgur.com/OBMh9pk.jpg)
-*Fig X. Self-driving car datasets suffer from a long-tail of corner-cases: accidents are extremely rare.
+*Fig 7.
+Self-driving car datasets suffer from a long-tail of corner-cases: accidents are extremely rare.
 Generative models can be used to augment the dataset with rarely-seen events, such as accidents in rainy weather.
 Image from Carla simulator, [Dosovitskiy et al. 2017](http://proceedings.mlr.press/v78/dosovitskiy17a/dosovitskiy17a.pdf)*

 {% comment %}
-### Any representation can be an interface
+## Any representation can be an interface

 It should be noted that other types of representations can constitute interfaces between ML or non-ML systems.
 For example, in neuroscience it is becoming common for researchers to segment brain regions, lesions or tumours using e.g. a DL network, followed by another module that extracts features such as volume, thickness, etc ... which are used to compare across different populations.
 While one could learn an end-to-end mapping from brain image directly to the extracted features, the downside of this approach is that this mapping has to be re-learned every time a new feature of interest comes up (e.g. surface area, texture, etc ...).
 Splitting the mapping into different modules enables compositionality.
 {% endcomment %}